SimranRayait51/8-Weeks-Sql-Challenge/Case Study #1 - Danny's Diner/readme.md

 _______________________________________________

-__8.What is the total items and amount spent for each member before they became a member?__
+__8. What is the total items and amount spent for each member before they became a member?__

   ***Steps Taken***
 - Used a **JOIN** between `sales` table , `menu` table and `members ` table.